hojelse/htma/script/doc.md

 ## Program, :p
 This mode enables programming a sequence of positions for the arm to follow.
 When ever the program changes, it will have to be verified, before the arm will run it.

+A program consists of a sequence of angles, relative to zero, for each link in the arm.
+The collection of the *i*'th angle for each sequence is a keyframe, which describes a configuration the arm will take at some point.

+As an example the sequence of *f*[0,20,20], will move the first link to its zero, then to angle 20, and the remain there for 1 frame.
+Both negative and positive angles are supported.

 | command | explaination |
 | --- | --- |
 | f *int** | Set a new sequence for the first link to follow |